Extremal values of the Sackin tree balance index: Discussion

 \section{Discussion}

-In this manuscript, we first proved some results which are maybe not surprising as they have been stated in the literature before, but as they still had to be proved, we delivered the mathematical arguments to back those results up.
-We also explicitly derived the sequences for the values $\mathcal{S}(T)$ (where $T$ is a tree with $n$ leaves) of the minimum and maximum Sackin indices for growing values of $n$, and showed that they are known sequences as they are already contained in OEIS.
-This might lead to future research as it connects the optimal Sackin index to other problems that can be found in the literature.

-Subsequently and more importantly, we provided two algorithms which can be used to explicitly find all trees with minimal Sackin index even in the complicated case where $n\neq 2^k$, about which previously little had been known.
-We then used these algorithms to characterize trees with a minimal Sackin index and to derive a recursion for the sequence of numbers of such trees, which is new to the OEIS.
-A question for future research could be to find a closed formula or a generating function describing this sequence.
+One aim of this manuscript was to provide deep insight into Sackin minimal and maximal trees both in the binary and non-binary settings -- partially by proving new results and partially by transferring results from other research areas.
+The main aim, however, was to provide a way to count Sackin minimal trees in the binary case (as the maxima in the binary and non-binary cases as well as the minimum in the non-binary case are all unique, so there is nothing to count).
+This was achieved through the recursion given by Theorem \ref{recursion}.

+An additional aim of this manuscript was to count different types of Sackin minimal trees, too, and thus to make these results interesting and relevant for the very disciplines where balanced trees are most important: mathematical phylogenetics and theoretical computer science.
+This led to a recursive formula for rooted binary phylogenetic trees in Theorem \ref{phylorecursion} and an explicit formula for rooted binary ordered trees in Theorem \ref{orderedformula}.
+We also showed that in all other cases, the extremal Sackin trees are unique, so there is nothing to count.

+Our enumerations of trees with $n$ leaves have led to some sequences which are new to the Online Encyclopedia of Integer Sequences and some which are well-known and have occurred in other areas of combinatorics before.
+This link between tree balance and other topics might inspire future research.

-Another area of interest for future research might be the investigation of other well-known and frequently used balance indices like, for instance, the Colless index \cite{colless}.
-Moreover, the implications of our findings, i.e. of the number of extremal trees concerning the Sackin index, on evolutionary models and their induced probability distributions on the tree space are also of high interest.
+Another possible area of future research is the relatedness of the Sackin index to other balance indices.
+It was recently proven that the set of Sackin minimal binary trees contains all Colless minimal and Cophenetic minimal trees \cite{Coronado2020}, for instance, but there are various other balance indices whose relationship to the Sackin index has not been investigated yet.
+Possibly the most important aspect for future research resulting from this manuscript, however, might be implications of our findings concerning the number of extremal trees concerning the Sackin index, on evolutionary models and their induced probability distributions on the tree space.